vectorcrown/java_migration/README.md

     git checkout tags/camel3xPhase2Xml -b camel3xPhase2Branch

+The branch `camel3xPhase2Xml` will contain the Camel 3.x version of the application after phase 3 is completed To access that version of the code locally

+    git checkout tags/camel3xPhase3Junit5 -b camel3xPhase3Branch

 The `main` branch will contain the Camel 3.x version of the application after phase 3 is completed